kaptinlin/queue/readme.md

 # Golang Queue Processing Library

 This library offers a robust and flexible solution for managing and processing queued jobs in Go applications.
-Built on top of the [Asynq](https://github.com/hibiken/asynq) framework and using Redis for storage, it provides advanced features like custom error handling, retries, priority queues, rate limiting, and job retention.
+Built on top of the [Asynq](https://github.com/hibiken/asynq) task processing library, which uses Redis for storage, it provides advanced features like custom error handling, retries, priority queues, rate limiting, and job retention.
 Whether you're building a simple task runner or a complex distributed system, this library is designed to meet your needs with efficiency and ease.
+It also supports the setup of multiple workers across different machines, allowing for scalable and distributed job processing.

 ## Getting Started